pmonnahan/ScanTools/README.txt

  - .repolarize(recoded_file_directory):  Also should not be necessary for most part as it is typically called in '.splitVCFs' if a repolarization key is provided.
 A repolarization key is simply a tab-delimited list of sites where each line contains the scaffold and position for a site.
 This code will go through the recoded, numeric genotype files and flip the reference and alt alleles, modifying genotypes accordingly.

  - .getPloidies(recoded_file_directory):  Determines ploidy of each population from the recoded files and assigns them to a new method of the ScanTools parent object.

+ - .calcAFS(recoded_file_direcory, output_file_suffix, number_of_individuals_to_downsample_to, list_of_populations, allow_one_missing=True):  Calls calcAFS.py for each population in list_of_populations.
+Calculates genome-wide allele frequency spectrum.

+ - .calcFreqs(self, recode_dir, outfile_name, sites_file, list_of_populations):  Calls calcFreqs_atSites.py.
+Takes a list of sites in (sites_file, should be formatted so that each line simply has scaffold and position, with scaffold simply coded as an integer 0-8) and calculates the allele frequency in each population (list_of_populations) at each site

   - .calcwpm(recoded_file_directory, window_size, minimum_snps):  Calls wpm.py, which calculates within-population diversity metrics and neutrality test statistics in windows along the genome as well as genome-wide for each population.
 Windows are specified in terms of base pairs.
 Windows with fewer than the specified minimum SNPs will not be reported.
 All populations are downsampled by default to the '.min_ind' value unless specified otherwise using 'sampind' argument.